ScaleXY/filament-spatie-media-library-croppie/README.md

 ## Acknowldgements

-This started as a fork of [nuhel/FilamentCroppie](https://github.com/nuhel/FilamentCroppie), extended and adapted to use spatie/media-library and install croppie via npm.
+This is a fork of [josefbehr/FilamentCroppie](https://github.com/josefbehr/FilamentCroppie), which in turn is a fork of of [nuhel/FilamentCroppie](https://github.com/nuhel/FilamentCroppie) that extended and adapted to use spatie/media-library and install croppie via npm.

 ## Changelog
-v1.0.4
-* add imageFormat and imageQuality options/methods

-v1.0.3
-* re-bundle croppie assets with plugin assets as it does not seem to work otherwise in some cases

-v1.0.0
+v0.0.1
-* fork `nuhel/filament-croppie` and rename everything, extend spatie plugin form filed
+* fork `josefbehr/filament-croppie` and rename everything
-* remove croppie css and js and re-import them from `node_modules`
-* add viewportWidth/Height and boundaryWidth/Height methods